NAIA women's indoor track and field championship

 The NAIA women's indoor track and field championship is the annual track meet to determine the national champions of NAIA women's indoor track and field in the United States and Canada.
 It has been held annually since 1981.

 Wayland Baptist have been the most successful program, with eight national titles.

-The reigning champions are Cumberlands (KY), who won their first national championship in 2025.
+The reigning champions are Marian (IN), who won their first national championship in 2026.